mainTao/wxapp-cache/README.md

 ## Features

 - L1 cache is in memory, for best performance
-- L2 cache is wxStorage, all changes in the memory cache will also be written into the device storage
+- L2 cache is wxStorage, all changes in the memory cache will also be written into wxStorage on device

+The keys in wxStorage have prefix 'wxapp-cache:'.

 ## Usage